Tonia Williams, VWPP Fall 2019, Vassar ’21, talks about her internship

 Why do a “stage”?
 VWPP students who intern in Paris gain access to local culture they would not otherwise have the opportunity to do as a visitor or foreign student; stages offer a way to better understand the local culture.

 Students can also gain pre-professional experience in an international city without having to worry about finances:

-Aquire language and global competencies and soft skills: VWPP internships also help students acquire the soft skills needed for their careers: they they gain the language, listening, communication, interpersonal, and critical thinking skills employers say they are looking for in young college graduates.
+Acquire language and global competencies and soft skills: VWPP internships also help students acquire the soft skills needed for their later careers: they they gain the language, listening, communication, interpersonal, intercultural, and critical thinking skills employers say they are looking for in young college graduates.
 Our students intern with adults and children from all walks of life and backgrounds.
 They gain inside knowledge of a new culture and learn to adapt to the new environment a “stage” presents.
 They acquire global competencies that enhance their employability.